 \section{Quantum factoring algorithm using Grover search}

 Grover's search algorithm efficiently locates a marked item in an unstructured database with $2^n$ entries using $\mathcal{O}(2^{n/2})$ queries, providing a quadratic speedup over classical searching.
 It can also be used to find the prime factors $p, q$ of a $n$-bit integer $N=pq$.
 To illustrate, consider two quantum registers $X$, $Y$, with computational basis states $\ket{x},\ket{y}$, both initialized in the uniform state.
 One then applies a loop, consisting in each step of an oracle operator which applies a $\pi$ phase shift $|x,y\rangle \rightarrow -|x,y\rangle$ iff $xy = N$, where $x,y$ is the integer representation of $\ket{x},\ket{y}$.
 A concrete example of such an oracle operation built from elementary quantum circuits is shown in Fig.~\ref{fig:circuit1}.
 This is followed by the Grover diffuser operation~\cite{Nielsen2010} which increases the amplitude in the marked state.
 The probability in the solution state increases in each step, approaching $100\%$ after $\sim 2^{n/2}$ steps, such that the factors $p, q$ can be directly read out by simply measuring $X$, $Y$ in the computational basis.
-This approach can also be straightforwardly generalized to factor products of more than two primes.
+The approach generalises straightforwardly to general quadratic Diophantine equations in two or more variables.